 There’s plenty company, the world over.
 Whether doppelgängers, look-alikes, wannabes, copies, or plain plagiarism, similarities abound.
 Sheer coincidence?
+Or copycats?
 Hey, in the era of internet, anything is possible!
 An ever changing, ever amassing encyclopedia of visual identity is just a click away.

 I’ve found them, surely others have too!
 (I meant all the graphic designers, web developers, and brandologists who may have been inspired by the same visual!)